 It is so nice to see you all.
 Candid photograph, conversation.

-One hand Loves the other So much on me
+So much on me

 Try to write to make myself hungry.
 I learn this word petrichor, which feels like a word I already knew — I can taste it.
 Softest, resonant earth elsewhere.
 Takes shape in your message.
 Remember teenage wanders, unruly longing, misdirection.
 Sweetness.